-While these procedures occur, your doctor or nurse will monitor your vital signs, including your:
+While these procedures are performed, your doctor or nurse will monitor your vital signs, including your:

 You may need to enter the intensive care unit.
 After stopping your blood transfusion, the medical staff will attach a saline drip to the line to keep it open.

 The goal of treatment is to prevent you from having kidney failure, extensive blood clotting, and blood pressure that’s abnormally low.
 You may receive oxygen and intravenous fluids.
 You may also receive a drug to increase your urine output.
 If you’re at risk of having widespread clotting, you may receive a transfusion of plasma or platelets.

 There isn’t much that patients can do to prevent ABO incompatibility reactions.
 However, most hospitals and blood banks have systems in place to reduce the chance that such a reaction will occur.
 These include: